 Our meetings consist of

-1. Welcome, introduction and
+1. Welcome, introduction and check-in

 2. Agenda setting